Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: The Rotating Ay on-Beato--Garc a Black Hole: Event Horizon and Shadow

-In this section, we present the rotating Ay\'{o}n-Beato-Garc\'{i}a black hole solution and analyze its event horizon structure and shadow properties.
+In this section, we present the rotating Ay\'on-Beato--Garc\'{\i}a black hole solution and analyze its event horizon structure and shadow properties.
 The spacetime metric, expressed in Boyer–Lindquist coordinates, is given by \cite{Azreg-Ainou:2014pra}:

 where